Leading Effective Children’s Safeguarding: 10 with Zen Ep. 5

 Children’s safeguarding should always be the number one priority for all school staff, but with pupils mostly working from home for the majority of the last year, schools have had to redefine their safeguarding practices.

-For episode 5 of our podcast series 10 with Zen, we talked with Hayley Cameron (Education Safeguarding Manager) and Jo Cassey (Managing Director) from Cognus about safeguarding during the pandemic.
+For episode 5 of our 10 with Zen podcast series, we talked with Hayley Cameron (Education Safeguarding Manager) and Jo Cassey (Managing Director) from Cognus about safeguarding during the pandemic.
 Cognus work in partnership with the London Borough of Sutton, and provide education services to schools and specialist education providers for the Sutton area and further afield.

 How the pandemic has impacted safeguarding